em3ndez/llvm-project-deluge-Fil-C/invisicaps_by_example.md

         return 0;
     }

-For the last example, we'll offset a function pointer and then try to call it.
+We offset a function pointer and then try to call it.
 This also fails:

     filc safety error: cannot access pointer as function with ptr != aux (ptr = 0x6189fdb3a2aa,aux=0x6189fdb3a280,special(function),global,readonly). test12.c:11:5: main